tidesdb/tidesdb/README.md

 - [x] **Cursor** iterate over key-value pairs forward and backward.
 - [x] **WAL** write-ahead logging for durability.
 Column families replay WAL on startup.
 This reconstructs memtable if the column family did not reach threshold prior to shutdown.
 - [x] **Multithreaded Compaction** manual multi-threaded paired and merged compaction of sstables.
 When run for example 10 sstables compacts into 5 as their paired and merged.
 Each thread is responsible for one pair - you can set the number of threads to use for compaction.
-- [x] **Background Partial Merge Compaction** background partial merge compaction can be started.
+- [x] **Background Incremental Paired Merge Compaction** background incremental merge compaction can be started.
 If started the system will incrementally merge sstables in the background from oldest to newest once column family sstables have reached a specific provided limit.
 Merges are done every n seconds.
 Merges are not done in parallel but incrementally.
 - [x] **Bloom Filters** reduce disk reads by reading initial blocks of sstables to check key existence.
 - [x] **Compression** compression is achieved with Snappy, or LZ4, or ZSTD.
 SStable entries can be compressed as well as WAL entries.
 - [x] **TTL** time-to-live for key-value pairs.